And its character.

 Accommodation in three categories, shuttle services, luggage transport, tour documents, trail hotline and optional services such as guiding, travel insurance and special events.

-However, the Lynx Trail Info & Booking Centreisn’t able to offer specific services, such as only booking an overnight stay – or only booking the luggage transport or shuttle service.
+However, the Luchs Trail Information- & Booking Centre isn’t able to offer specific services, such as only booking an overnight stay – or only booking the luggage transport or shuttle service.
 We hope you understand!

 11. And finally, possibly the most important question: will I see a lynx?